Alternative Learning Experience

 OSPI recently released guidance to ALE programs on complying with truancy laws (Word .doc).

 The Legislature recently made several changes to the Alternative Learning Experience (ALE) laws.
 As a result of these changes, OSPI has revised the ALE rules.
 The final revision was filed on November 5, 2013.
 The final revisions have been incorporated into the annotated rules on this site.

 ALE mailing list

-Sign up to be notified about future changes to ALE.
+Sign up to be notified about topics of interest in ALE.